 - 1. That Student object needs to be saved - 2.
 The Course objects for each course the student is in needs to be saved. - 3.
-The Student objects for each student in each course needs to be saved which can result in saving more Course objects ... - It is not inconceivable that saving one Student object might result in saving the entire database! - 4.
-Of course, we only want to save each object once e.g. if ten students in this course are both enrolled in Calculus II, we only want to save the Calculus II object once; and when we do, we don't want to save the Student objects for these individuals again. - E. This is all taken care of by object serialization, which was used in Project 3 (in code you didn't actually have to write!)
+The Student objects for each student in each course needs to be saved which can result in saving more Course objects ...

+It is not inconceivable that saving one Student object might result in saving the entire database!

+- 4. Of course, we only want to save each object once e.g. if ten students in this course are both enrolled in Calculus II, we only want to save the Calculus II object once; and when we do, we don't want to save the Student objects for these individuals again. - E. This is all taken care of by object serialization.

-IV.
-Exceptions
+IV.Exceptions

 - A. IO operations are inherently prone to possible failure for a variety of reasons - 1.
-Attempting to perform an operation that is inherently impossible: - a) Attempting to open a non-existent file - b) to create a file or write on a read-only device (e.g. a CDROM) or a device that has no room available. - c) Attempting to read past the end of a file. - 2.
-Many operating systems have a file permission mechanism that allows the owner of a file to control what users may access it.
-An attempt to access a file in violation of these permissions is not allowed.
-(The existence of a reasonably fine-grained protection system is a significant security advantage for why Unix/linus file servers over servers that lack such a mechanism.) - 3.
+Attempting to perform an operation that is inherently impossible: - a) Attempting to open a non-existent file - b) Attempting to create a file or write on a read-only device (e.g. a CDROM) or a device that has no room available. - c) Attempting to read past the end of a file.

+- 2. Many operating systems have a file permission mechanism that allows the owner of a file to control what users may access it.
+An attempt to access a file in violation of these permissions is not allowed. - 3.
 IO systems can have hardware problems such as - a) Disk errors due to defects in the disk - b) Network errors due to another system that one is communicating with going down or communications problems - 4.
 Data format problems when reading data from a text file e.g. encountering a letter when trying to read a number. etc. - B. We have already met the general mechanism Java uses for dealing with issues like this the exception mechanism.
 Exception-handling is particularly prominent when dealing with IO operations. - 1.
 The package java.io defines a general exception category known as IOException with many subclasses e.g. (briefly explain each) - a) EOFException - b) FileNotFoundException - c) InterruptedIOException - d) etc., etc. - e) Specific implementations may also create specific subclasses of IOException to deal with various specialized problems.